kornysietsma/korny-info-blog/source/drafts/2019-07-22-the-swiss-cheese-model-and-acceptance-tests.html.markdown

 * Integrate continuously - and run all the tests on each commit.
 Or as many as you can.
 * Define acceptance criteria, and write acceptance tests, at the lowest level that makes sense.
 * Let the QAs overview the tests, let the developers write them, work as a team.

+Comments?
+Questions?
+See the comments section at the bottom of this page.

 ----